f5devcentral/f5-agility-labs-firewall/docs/class1/module1/lab4.rst

 Return to the firewall events (**Security** > **Event Logs** > **Network** > **Firewall**) log viewer and click **Search** to refresh.
 Observe the new entries.

-Next, we will simulate a connection an IP address in Bejing, China.
+Next, we will simulate a connection an IP address in Beijing, China.
 Browse to https://whatismyipaddress.com/ip/1.202.2.1 ... this site shows that this IP address is most likely in Beijing, China.